PaulSHahn/emacssetup/README.md

 *custom/setup-python.el* and *custom/setup-editing.el* to change or disable this.

 Note that the default install of *python-lsp-server* sets it up to use *flake8* by default.

+Further note that the *python-language-server* by Palantir is the deprecated older version of *python-lsp-server*, so don't install it.

 ## Native code compilation